reactive/data-client/docs/core/guides/storybook.md

 ## Story

-Wrapping our component with [&lt;MockResolver /\>](../api/MockResolver.md) enables us to declaratively control how Rest Hooks' fetches are resolved.
+Wrapping our component with [&lt;MockResolver /\>](../api/MockResolver.md) enables us to declaratively control how Reactive Data Client' fetches are resolved.

 Here we select which fixtures should be used by [storybook controls](https://storybook.js.org/docs/react/essentials/controls).